The Legacy of Mawangdui and Susha Danyi: An Exhibition of Rare and Priceless Cultural Relics

 The Legacy of Mawangdui and Susha Danyi: An Exhibition of Rare and Priceless Cultural Relics-4

 At that time, Yao Wenyuan, a member of the Central Cultural Revolution Group, learned about the mummy unearthed at Mawangdui and the large number of visitors.
 He ordered the mummy to be sent to the crematorium for cremation.
 Upon hearing this, the archaeologists insisted that Yao Wenyuan must issue a formal written directive if he wanted to cremate the mummy; they would not comply with a mere verbal order.
 They also argued that the mummy was a valuable artifact, a product of ancient medical preservation techniques, and should not be destroyed.
 Eventually, the Hunan Provincial Museum did not follow Yao Wenyuan's instructions but instead preserved the mummy at the Hunan Medical College.
-This decision allowed future generations to witness the beauty of Lady Xin Zhui.
+This decision allowed future generations to witness the of Lady Xin Zhui.

 Other Silk Artifacts in Mawangdui

 The Han tombs of Mawangdui yielded hundreds of exquisite silk artifacts.
-Tomb No. 1 contained six large square containers (笥, sì) filled with silk, totaling over a hundred pieces when including the silk found outside the containers.
+Tomb No. 1 contained six large square bamboo containers (笥, sì) filled with silk, totaling over a hundred pieces when including the silk found outside the containers.
 Tomb No. 3 contained even more silk, with ten containers filled with different types of silk.
 Besides the silk in the containers, there was also a large amount of loose silk.

 The Legacy of Mawangdui and Susha Danyi: An Exhibition of Rare and Priceless Cultural Relics-5

 To understand the richness of the silk unearthed from the Mawangdui tombs, we need only look at the clothing and accessories of Lady Xin Zhui.
 She had garments for all four seasons: padded robes for spring and autumn, cotton-padded robes for winter, single-layered clothing for summer, as well as silk hats, gloves, shoes, and socks.
 Even her bedding, such as pillows, pillowcases, and quilts, were made of silk.
-Additionally, various daily items, including books, paintings, sachets, bundles, handkerchiefs, sewing kits, covers, musical instrument covers, and different types of bags, were all made of silk.
+Additionally, various daily items, including books, paintings, sachets, bundles, handkerchiefs, sewing kits, mirror covers, musical instrument covers, and different types of bags, were all made of silk.

 The Legacy of Mawangdui and Susha Danyi: An Exhibition of Rare and Priceless Cultural Relics-6